3c7/yaramanager/README.md

   --help  Show this message and exit.

 Commands:
-  add    Add a new rule to the database. del    Delete a rule by its ID or name. edit   Edit a rule. init   Creates the database. list   Lists rules available in DB. parse  Parses rule files.
+  add     Add a new rule to the database. config  Review and change yaramanager configuration. db      Manage your databases del     Delete a rule by its ID or name. edit    (Not implemented) Edits a rule with your default editor. list    Lists rules available in DB. parse   Parses rule files. search  Searches through your rules. stats   Prints stats about the database contents.
 ```